opensearch-project/opensearch-py/DEVELOPER_GUIDE.md

 The first argument, `opensearch` tells the server type to run integration test against.
 Valid values are `opensearch` and `opendistro`.
 The second argument tells whether to run server with security plugin enabled or not.

 Note that integration tests require docker to be installed and running, and downloads quite a bit of data from over the internet and hence take few minutes to complete.

+## Build the Documentation with Sphinx
+This are the steps to build the documentation with [Sphinx](https://www.sphinx-doc.org/):

+1. change into the `opensearch-py` directory where `setup.py` is located
+2. install opensearch-py - we recommend [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#cmdoption-e): `pip install -e .[docs]`
+3. change into the `docs` directory
+4. execute `make html`
+5. use your favorite web browser to open the file called `opensearch-py/docs/build/html/index.html`